drolsen/Alex/README.md

 A browser based voice assistant that can verbally do system level tasks with text-to-speech feedback.

-The beauty of Alex is within ease of authoring complex verbal relationships between client side input, server side tasks and text-to-speech feedback to capture the full user experience of a voice assistant.
+The beauty of Alex is within the ease of authoring complex verbal relationships between client side input, server side tasks with text-to-speech feedback to capture the full user experience of a voice assistant.

 # How it works
 Alex is divided into two classes: